TypeScript Support

 import enUS from './en-US.json'

-// define message schema as master mesage schema
+// define message schema as master message schema

 export type MessageSchema = typeof enUS